chungkw/sequelize_tutorial/tutorial/09_Paranoid_Models.md

 // get a "soft" deleted user
 const user = Users.findOne({
     where: { user_id },

-    paranoid: false // used to ignore the paranoid feature (delete_at) });
+    // used to ignore the paranoid feature (delete_at)
+    // defaults to true (to hide soft deleted users)
+    paranoid: false
+});

 // restore on the instance